Lewis Katz: Philanthropy

-He was the director of the Katz Foundation, which supports charitable, educational and medical causes.
+Katz was the director of the Katz Foundation, which supports charitable, educational and medical causes.
 To support pioneering medical research, Katz established an annual prize and endowed a visiting professorship in cardiovascular research at Columbia University, where he served on the board of visitors of the medical school.
 His $15 million gift to The Dickinson Schools of Law of The Pennsylvania State University helped fund the renovation of historic Trickett Hall at Dickinson Law in Carlisle, PA, and fund the development of a law school building for Penn State Law in University Park, PA, both of which bear his name.
 As a native of Camden, New Jersey, Katz established several programs to help Camden children.
 Katz donated to Jewish organizations, focused on young Jewish entrepreneurs.
 Katz was a donor to the Jewish Federation of Southern New Jersey, Congregation Beth El in Voorhees, New Jersey, and the National Museum of American Jewish History.
+On October 13, 2015, Temple University's medical school was dedicated as the Lewis Katz School of Medicine.

 Personal life and death

 In 1966, Katz married Marjorie Nemarow; they had a son, Drew Katz, and a daughter, Melissa Katz.
-His wife died in 2013.
+His wife died in 2013, approximately five months before Katz's own death.

 On May 31, 2014, Katz and six others died when a chartered airplane crashed on takeoff at Hanscom Field and burst into flames.
 An FAA spokesperson said that the Gulfstream IV business jet apparently ran off Runway 11 as the aircraft was departing for Atlantic City, New Jersey, failing to become airborne because the gust lock was left engaged.